jerrodq2/freelancing-website-practice-project/info/npm_modules.md

 * **boom** - HTTP-friendly error objects
 	* Name: "boom": "^7.2.0"
 	* Why: Allows me to manipulate errors and return http friendly error objects with customized messages.
+For example, returning a 404 status code with a specific message if a findOne method in my models didn't find anything.
 	* Where: used throughout the project, but created in the src/lib/errors file
 	* Other: N/A